 - Tlayuda: My husband had this and really liked it.
 It’s a thin crispy fried tortilla, topped with ingredients like beans, cheese, veggies, and even mole.

-- Tamales: I tried their mole tamales and it was so good!
+- Oaxacan Tamales: I tried their mole tamales and it was so good!
 Definitely recommend!
 10/10!

 - Huitlacoche Tacos: Huitlacoche is a blue corn fungus and it tastes SO good.
 I would make tacos with it all the time.
-Oh also, I’ve been told that it was a Mexican delicacy, but when I asked my friends in Mexico about it, they were like, “What?
+Also, I’ve been told that it was a Mexican delicacy, but when I asked my Mexican friends about it, they were like, “What?
 Delicacy?!
 You can get that at the store for cheap.” 😂 So don’t let some fancy restaurant try to charge you big prices because they tell you it’s a delicacy.

-- Oaxacan Hot Chocolate: Rich, foaming, creamy, delicious, it’s worth trying.
-I love having it myself, and they do it so right!
+- Oaxacan Hot Chocolate: Rich, foaming, creamy, delicious, and so worth trying.
+I love having it myself, and they do it right!
 Also, they have a spicy hot chocolate, so you might want to try that as well!

 - Memelas: These are small slightly thick corn tortillas topped with beans, meats, cheese, and other ingredients.